 The Archangel of Valor and the effective leader of the Angiris Council.
 As such, he is essentially the ruler of the High Heavens.
 Imperius is noted to be the greatest warrior in creation and he has clashed with the Prime Evils several times.
 Despite his hatred of the demons, he refuses to help the humans of Sanctuary against them, as he believes the humans to be abominations that should be purged, as they were born of the union between an angel and a demon.
 Because of this, he frequently butts heads with Tyrael who wishes to aid the humans and interfere in the world of Sanctuary.

-Arch-Enemy: To Diablo, if the animated short "Wrath" and their duel in Diablo 3 happens to be anything to go by.
+Arch-Enemy: To Diablo, if the animated short "Wrath" and their duel in Diablo III are anything to go by.

 Blood Knight: Information you collect in High Heavens mentions he enjoys fighting and war.